FTariq/Git-and-GitHub-Tutorial/README.md

 # How to start using Git and Github!
 Just a reference for me as I'm finally starting to use Github, which could help anyone else out too!
-Make sure you've configured your Github account to Git before doing anything here, as seen here.
+Make sure you've configured your Github account to Git before doing anything here, as seen [here](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf) (very helpful sheet!).

 ## Creating a repository